Jaghs/NLP-project/README.md

 - This curve shows us the probability at which the model predicts the positive class depending on the tradeoff between recall and precision .

-## Challenges & Future
+## Challenges 🚧
 For challenges, I found it hard to vectorize the questions and combine them into my dataframe as I had to compress the data since my computer could not store it within my RAM capacity.

+## Future 💡
-For the future I would like to test out more models and create some more unique features within the dataset.
+I would like to test out more models and create some more unique features within the dataset.